Baseflow/full-stack-on-rust/05-orm/README.md

 }
 ```

 That's it, this wraps up our orm tooling chapter.
-It's been a long ride, but our backend project is slowly comming towards an end almost.
+It's been a long ride, but our backend project is slowly coming towards an end almost.

 ## BONUS IF YOU MADE IT HERE
 If you're still wondering why we added the abstraction for `Repository<TodoEntity>`.
 I've added unit tests to the [todo controller](todo_api/src/api/todo_controller.rs).
-You'll see i've added a mock repository that mimics the behavior of our database variant of the repository, but uses an in-memory datastore for it.
+You'll see I've added a mock repository that mimics the behavior of our database variant of the repository but uses an in-memory datastore for it.
-I can register that, in stead of the original variant, and unit test (not intergration test) my request handlers and mapping, without modifying any code.
-This is only possible because we rely on a abstraction.
+I can register that, instead of the original variant, and unit test (not integration test) my request handlers and mapping, without modifying any code.
+This is only possible because we rely on an abstraction.